 On a corporate level, CNQ’s break even part is approximately ~$30/barrel – the lowest among oil sands producers.

 What does this mean exactly?
 It means that the dividend is sustainable at WTI prices above this price point.
-In fact, the company recently came out with a dividend raise in early March of 2021, a double digit raise of 10.6%.
+In fact, the company came out with a dividend raise in early March of 2021, a double digit raise of 10.6%.
+When numerous junior producers and even one of the largest producers in the country Suncor were cutting dividends, Canadian Natural was boosting it.

-The company is now yielding 4.92% and unlike some of the majors, has been able to navigate the crisis without a cut.
+The company is now yielding in the low 4% range and unlike some of the majors, has been able to navigate the crisis without a cut.
 It also has a 20-year dividend growth streak, which makes it one of the best income stocks in the country.

-If oil continues to however around US$65/barrel, than CNQ is one of the best options in the industry.
+If oil continues to however around US$70/barrel then CNQ is one of the best options in the industry.
 If oil rises on a surge in demand?
 In this case, Canadian Natural would benefit significantly.

 Simply put, this is a low cost, disciplined operator that is one of the best producers in the industry.